 When all six tricks have been played, the points due each player are tabulated.
 Usually a score is kept with pencil and paper.
-Each player except the pitcher scores whatever points he makes.
-The pitcher scores whatever points he makes if the score at least equals the bid contract.
-However, if the pitcher has not scored as many points as were bid, he is "set back" by the amount of the bid - that is, the number of points bid is deducted from his score.
+Each player except the pitcher scores whatever points they make.
+The pitcher scores whatever points they make if the score at least equals the bid contract.
+However, if the pitcher has not scored as many points as were bid, they are "set back" by the amount of the bid - that is, the number of points bid is deducted from their score.
 Thus, a player may have a net minus score, which is called being "in the hole."
 The score for a player in the hole is indicated on the score sheet as a number with a ring around it.

 The first player to reach a plus score of 7 points wins the game.
 The pitcher's score is counted first, so that if the pitcher and another player reach 7 points on the same hand, the pitcher wins, even if the other player has a higher total score.
 If two players other than the pitcher are able to reach 7 points on the same hand, the points are counted in this order: High, Low, Jack, Game.

-A player who smudges and who makes the bid by winning all 4 points wins the game immediately - unless he was in the hole (in which case the smudger only receives the 4 points).
+A player who smudges and who makes the bid by winning all 4 points wins the game immediately - unless they were in the hole (in which case the smudger only receives the 4 points).